 You can also gain extra skills by signing up for one of our Kent Extra activities, such as learning a language or volunteering.

 Our degree programmes contain the foundations of legal knowledge required by the Bar Standards Board to satisfy the academic component of professional training for intending barristers.
-For entrants in 2021 who wish to qualify as a solicitor, our programmes can lead to the award of a Qualifying Law Degree, validated by the Solicitors Regulation Authority.
 They also provide a strong foundation for students who wish to take the Solicitors Qualifying Examinations (SQE).

 Our critical approach to law and legal practice enables students to develop creative intellectual and transferable skills which prepare them for contemporary legal practice – in the UK and worldwide, and for successful careers in many fields.